aomdahl/gleanr/README.md

 ## Running GLEANR
 Tutorials and vignettes will be posted within the next month.
 If you'd like to try `gleanr` in the meantime, use the script `src/gleaner_run.R` available in the [gleanr_workflow repository](https://github.com/aomdahl/gleanr_workflow) after installing this package to run analysis directly on input matrices of summary statistics.

+## Development versions of gleanr (preceeding Nov 2024)
+To review development versions of gleanr prior to the reorgnization of this github in Nov.
+2024, please see the `gleanr_source_backup` directory in the [gleanr_workflow repositor](https://github.com/aomdahl/gleanr_workflow/tree/main/gleanr_source_backup).